Getting Started

 Screenshot coming soon

-User dropdown open showing: Settings, Import CSV, Export CSV, Help, Send feedback, Logout.
+User dropdown open showing: Settings, expandable Import and Export sections, Help, Send feedback, Logout.
 The avatar has a green connection dot in the bottom-right corner.

 Logout only ends your session on this device.
 If you are logged in on other devices, those sessions remain active until their tokens expire.